Le Pic du Midi ouvre au public pour la journée.23/02/2017 — 08:55

 The Pic du Midi invites you to a night overflowing with the emotion of discovery.
-Sunset and sunrise, night under the stars, access to the observation domes, all that and more for our VIP guests.
+Sunset and sunrise, night under the stars, access to the observation domes and the brand new planetarium, all that and more for our VIP guests.
 Why not you?

 As the day is coming to a close, take the cable car.
 And just as all the tourists are coming down, you, our privileged guest, are on your way up to spend the night at the Pic.

 As soon as you arrive at the summit, as the day is gently ebbing away, you still have time to stroll out on to the terrace and admire the Pyrenees range.
 Whether or not they are snow-covered, they offer themselves up in all their splendour.

 At the summit